Oron people: Idua (Asang) group

-It is said that three things made the Idua to move from Eket, apparently Ntekim and his followers move in other to find a new fishing ground, secondly the Idua were drawn into conflicts between one man name Okpo of Atebi-Eket who was accused of witchcraft but decide to find refuge among the Idua.
-Subsequently, Ntekim left Ikot Use Ekong with some of his children namely, Odiong, Ntekim, Mba, Abia, Essang, Nta and Uyi and arrived today Oron territory at a place called Anaisong, located between Oruko and Mbukpo-Uko-Akai.
+It is said that three things made the Idua move from Eket: apparently, Ntekim and his followers move in order to find a new fishing ground; secondly, the Idua were drawn into conflicts between one man named Okpo of Atebi-Eket, who was accused of witchcraft but decided to find refuge among the Idua.
+Subsequently, Ntekim left Ikot Use Ekong with some of his children, namely Odiong, Ntekim, Mba, Abia, Essang, Nta, and Uyi and arrived in today's Oron territory at a place called Anaisong, located between Oruko and Mbukpo-Uko-Akai.
 Further movement took them to Eyo Ekung Inyang with his followers between Udung Uko and the estuary of the Cross River.
-Here he established a settlement namely Ukpa Ita (now known as Ukpata) after three mahogany trees standing together.
+Here he established a settlement called Ukpa Ita (now known as Ukpata) after three mahogany trees standing together.
 History has it that Ntekim and his followers didn't find anyone in the land.

 Ukpata became the last center of the Idua Oron to their present Villages of Idua Afaha Eduok and Idua Asang.
-From this centers fishing villages were later established around the Cross River and Atlantic coast namely Ube Usukpong also known as Ine Nsesiri, Akpando, Esit Akpa Edok, Ine Ekoi, Abana Community and Ine Odiong.
+From this centers fishing villages were later established around the Cross River and Atlantic coast, namely Ube Usukpong also known as Ine Nsesiri, Akpando, Esit Akpa Edok, Ine Ekoi, Abana Community and Ine Odiong.
 The last village to be established was Esit Edik which was to serve as a hideout in times of trouble.